QUICK SUMMARY:

 Upselling is an opportunity to share with existing clients the exciting social media services your marketing agency offers that they haven’t yet explored, making it the perfect time to share a social media proposal.
 The benefit of approaching an existing client is the ability to access their most important social media key performance indicators so your proposal is data driven, based on historical performance.

-With existing clients, use social media analytics software to highlight the need for additional social media management services.
+With existing clients, use social media reporting software to highlight the need for additional social media management services.
 A well-crafted proposal helps you expand billables with an existing client.

 In each of these stages, having a free social media proposal template handy scales your efforts by clearly outlining the key information needed.